 Beagles are one of the most popular breeds of dogs in America but not as popular in Canada.
-I think it has to do with Snoopy as he was an American-made cartoon character with TV shows and movies.
+I think it has to do with Snoopy as he was an American-made cartoon character in TV shows and movies.
 It represented beagles and that is how I think beagles became popular in America.

-I remember, when traveling to the U.S. with my beagles, people always pointed at our beagles and said, “Hey there is a beagle”.
+I remember when traveling to the U.S. with my beagles, people always pointed at our beagles and said, “Hey there is a beagle”.
 When in Canada, many people tend to ask me what kind of breed my dog is.

 So, I love beagles and there are many reasons why I love them.
-I am comfortable with them, I know the breed, I know their characteristics and all the pros and cons of them.
+I am comfortable with them, I know the breed, I know their characteristics, and all the pros and cons of them.
 In short, I love them because they are a perfect size and I feel like they are ideal dogs for four seasons, unlike some of the breeds of dogs.

 That is my opinion, but recently I asked a large Facebook beagle group about why they felt that beagles were the ideal breed and the following is the result of this survey.